mikesten/docker-openvpn-client/README.md

 And your second container will have all networking via the vpn container.
 Double check with ping/traceroute/mtr if you want to verify this

+If you would like to use it with docker-compose, see the included docker-compose.yml file.
+The trick is port forwards need to happen on the vpn container; since --net=container makes them all share the same exact network stack, and docker-compose doesn't allow the port option on any container/service network modes.